 As part of our on-going efforts to protect the environment, our Group implemented a waste recycling programme which involves the installation of separate bins to collect reusable waste for reuse.
-In 2017, the Group recycled a total of 36 tonnes of waste for reuse.
+In 2020, the Group recycled a total of 34 tonnes of waste for reuse.
+The decrease is due to Envipure which is newly acquired and their engineering work has less recycled waste as compared to other entities like Austin and Ensure.